Skip to content

 • sending from the app or a no-email mode.

-The result is not just a list of items; it’s a controlled sales process combining pricing logic, document structure, and delivery method in one place.
+The result is not just a list of items.
+It is a controlled sales process combining pricing logic, document structure, and delivery method in one place.

 Read more: